trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

      ...
    ENDIF()

-In this case, the mispelled variable would be caught.
+In this case, the misspelled variable would be caught.

 While on the subject of ``IF()`` statements, CMake has a strange convention.
 When you say::